Karthikvb/auto-setup-backup/README.md

 # Launchd Backup and Default Dev-kit#
-Test with script with external copy list v2
+Test with script with external copy list via launchd

 A backup of certain parts of my dev setup using automatic pushes with a cronjob.
 Designed to:
 - Simplify sharing my dev setup with others